ontio/ontology/docs/specifications/native_contract/authnotify.md

 #### VerifyToken

-* Usage: Verify auth of ontid
+* Usage: Verify authentication of ontid

 * Event and notify:
 ```